learn-co-curriculum/swift-base-class/README.md

 Just like in Objective-C, the "designated initializer" is the one which *provides the most coverage.* It does not necessarily set every property owned by the class, but designated initializers must provide coverage for every property that is not given a default value.

 If we change the `username` property's definition to a type annotation without an assignment, we are required by the compiler to provide an initializer that covers it.
 Designated initializers are methods which begin with the keyword `init` and include a list of accepted arguments within their parentheses, just like normal function and method syntax.
-To include a designated initializer that covers the `username` property on our `Student` class, we would add it below the property list.
+To include a designated initializer that covers the `username` property on our `Student` class, we would add it below the property list:

 ```swift
 //  Student.swift